Breast Cancer: Prevention, Genetics, Causes

 STAR is a clinical trial designed to see how the drug raloxifene compares with the drug tamoxifen in reducing the incidence of breast cancer in postmenopausal women who are at an increased risk of developing the disease.

-A fact sheet that describes hormone therapy and its role in preventing and treating breast cancer.
-Includes information about possible side effects and drugs that can interfere with hormone therapy.
+A fact sheet that describes hormone therapy (including antiestrogens, LH-RH agonists, aromatase inhibitors, and SERMs) and its role in preventing and treating breast cancer.
+Includes information about possible side effects.

 Check for breast cancer prevention trials from NCI's list of cancer clinical trials now accepting patients.
 The list of clinical trials can be refined by location and other features.